Marlius92/Toastify-Reloaded/README.md

 - Spicetify may temporarily lag behind a newly released Spotify version.
 In that case the Compatibility Guard intentionally stops retrying automatically for that version.
 - Microsoft Store Spotify detection is supported for version reporting, but Spicetify itself recommends the regular desktop Spotify installation on Windows when Store-specific configuration problems occur.

-## License
+## License & trademark notice

-Toastify Reloaded v1.2.1 and later is distributed under the GNU GPL v2 to remain compatible with the historical Toastify 1.11.2 UI/resource lineage used by the classic interface.
+Toastify Reloaded v1.2.1 and later is distributed under the **GNU General Public License v2.0 (GPL-2.0)** to remain compatible with the historical Toastify 1.11.2 code/UI/resource lineage used by the classic interface.
 See `LICENSE` and `NOTICE.md`.

+The Toastify name and historical project credits belong to their respective authors.
+Spotify, the Spotify logo and related trademarks are property of Spotify AB.
+Toastify Reloaded is an independent open-source project and is not affiliated with, sponsored by or endorsed by Spotify AB or the original Toastify developers.